The Settings page is visible to admins and superadmins. It is split into:

 Importing from Slack

-If your team is already on Slack, you can bulk-import workspace members so they can sign in via Slack without self-registering.- Go to Settings → Users
+If your team is already on Slack, you can bulk-import workspace members so they can sign in via Slack without self-registering.

 - Click Import from Slack